dev-zzo/stm32-memplug/README.md

 The top board provides wiring and passives as needed and accepts a set of small footprint-specific boards; you can solder your target to those boards for reliable and fast connection.

+This is especially useful for BGA chips:

+* Removing them from the device-under-hack requires hot air / rework station anyway
+* Reballing the chip needs to be done anyway, doing it twice doesn't take as long

 # Performance